 Polish P83 semi auto pistol chambered in 9x18 caliber.
 These were adopted in the early 1980's to replace the P64 in Polish military and police service.
 The P83 "WANAD" is manufactured at Radom (Factory 11) by Z.M.
 Lucznic from stamping and weldments.
 Features a chrome bore, double action trigger, slide mounted decocker, slide lock and external hammer.
-Comes with ONE 8 round single stack magazines and a holster.
+Comes with ONE 8 round single stack magazines.
+Includes a worn leather holster which may or may not fit.
 CAI Import stamp on side of slide.
 Good to very good condition, not C&R, Used. #HG3278

 Choose from menu above to Hand Select for nice overall condition pistol (+$20), or to add an extra surplus magazine at $19.95.